 Blocked vs Blacklisted IP

-Following multiple failed login attempts on your e-Mail account, FTP program or admin/host panel, Netmask.host will block your IP for one (1) hour to protect the server against a possible malicious attack.
+Following multiple failed login attempts on your e-Mail account, FTP program or admin/host panel, the host panel will block your IP for one (1) hour to protect the server against a possible malicious attack.
 Please note that this temporary block cannot be removed and we request that you access your services through another connection.

 Should the issue prevail, while using an alternate connection, you will have to confirm that your password is correct.
 You can access your webmail in order to check your password and reset it if you are not able to access your account.

 If you are not able to access either the client area or host panel with the last known password, kindly make use of the reset password option.
 If, for some reason you no longer have access to the accounts’ associated e-Mail address, please contact us to assist.